 Grades 4 to 12: Classroom Supports and Coping Strategies

 Students who are diagnosed as learning disabled after psycho-educational testing qualify for supports.
 They are usually moved onto an Individual Educational Plan that is filled with coping strategies.
 Some of the common strategies offered are: 1) access to computers in the classroom and; 2) Kurzweil software.
 This software uses voice technology to read text.
 Even though students with dyslexia would benefit, they might not qualify for these supports.

 The problems are obvious in Kindergarten, but young students are not assessed for auditory and visual processing.

 During the primary grades, teachers focus on the alphabet, phonics and word lists.
 Learning requires memory, attention, processing speed and sequencing.
 Children with LD, Dyslexia and ADD/ADHD can't succeed because they don't have the underlying cognitive abilities.

 School staff don't have the time, training or materials needed to provide therapy for underlying cognitive abilities.

 Students in the intermediate and secondary grades become very discouraged.
 Coping strategies and behavioural interventions don't get to the root of the problem.

 Students with dyslexia need brain based intervention.
 If they don't get this, their reading, writing and spelling problems persist into adulthood.

 Do you know someone who experiences frustration and embarrassment because of reading difficulties?
-Does your child try to avoid school, especially when there is a spelling test?
+Does the person try to avoid school?

 We help students with dyslexia learn to read.
 Our advanced programs help dyslexics master English reading comprehension, spelling and written output!
 Fast ForWord online treatment helps learners overcome their struggles.Visit our Pricing Page